 Rethinking digital learning

 Today, we can access more knowledge on our smartphones than has ever been available to humankind since the beginning of time.
 Despite that, one thing is clear: our future will not be shaped by those who have the most knowledge but by those who know best how to apply it.
-The new online Professional Master, jointly developed by Tomorrow’s Education and the WU Executive Academy, has exactly this aim in mind: covering future-oriented issues such as sustainability, entrepreneurship and technology, high potentials and executives acquire the “growth mindset” which they will need in order to find savvy answers to the increasingly complex business challenges of tomorrow.
+The online Professional Master, jointly developed by Tomorrow’s Education and the WU Executive Academy, has exactly this aim in mind: covering future-oriented issues such as sustainability, entrepreneurship and technology, high potentials and executives acquire the “growth mindset” which they will need in order to find savvy answers to the increasingly complex business challenges of tomorrow.
 This program centers on challenge- and project-based learning: it is a completely new pedagogical approach combining all current best practices of digital learning within an online platform.
-The program will launch in the spring of 2021.

 Developing new technologies and aptly using them will be getting more and more important in the digital business world of the future.
 High-skilled workers and managers at the interface of business and technology urgently need the right skills in order to be optimally prepared.